Article

 Payroll service providers primarily focus on payroll processing tasks and typically do not offer a comprehensive suite of employee benefits.
 In most cases. the payroll company can refer you to benefits provider partners to help set up and manage your benefits program.
 Alternatively, you should be able to integrate your own benefits providers with the payroll services.

 With Deel, you can easily add localized benefits administration to your payroll service.
-This optional addition provides you with access to our built-in benefits administration and HRIS, Deel HR.
+The Deel platform has built-in benefits administration and HRIS features.

 Before you can work with a PEO, you must register your business in every state where you employ workers.
 In the US, registration requirements vary from state to state based on the business entity type, location, and the nature of the business.